 Hummingbird is the latest search algorithm that has been launched by Google.
-It is the system that Google uses to shift through all the information stored in it and retrieve search results.
-Here is a clearer picture on what Hummingbird is all about.
+It is the system that Google uses to sift through all the information stored in it and retrieve search results.

-In essence, instead of isolating words, Google’s Hummingbird pays more attention to every single word in a search as an individual as well as a whole sentence or conversation.
+In essence, instead of isolated words, Google’s Hummingbird pays more attention to every single word in a search for an individual as well as a whole sentence or conversation.
 The reason behind this is that Google believes that pages matching certain individual words are not as effective as pages matching their meaning as a whole.

 Ever since Hummingbird was announced, people are asking what bearing this new search algorithm will have on SEO properties.
 According to Goole, nothing has really changed.
 There are no new SEO parameters that have come into play with the advent of Hummingbird.
 As long as one has high-quality, original content, you are good to go.
 Everything that was vital in the past continues to be so.
 All that has changed is the way Google processes this information.